-Ms. Sherris is a licensed attorney with the Florida Bar and she is admitted in Federal Court, in the Middle District and Southern District of Florida.
+Ms. Sherris is a licensed attorney with the Florida Bar and she is admitted in Federal Court, in the Northern District, Middle District and Southern District of Florida.
 She is a member of the American Association for Justice, the American Bar Association, the Florida Justice Association, the Orange County Bar Association.
 She is also a member of the American Immigration Lawyers Association, the National Crime Victim Bar Association and the Federal Bar Association.

 Ms. Sherris is fluent in Greek and proficient in Spanish.